mikeandike523/SDFBuilder/README.md

 - Run the project by selecting `Debug→Start without debugger` in the visual studio toolbar
 - Drag and drop an STL file from any location into the application window
 - Use the live visualization to track conversion progress
-- Locate the output SDF file in the STL source folder (e.g. `desktop/Knight.stl→desktop/Knight.sdf`)
+- Locate the output SDF file in the STL source folder (e.g. `Desktop\Knight.stl→Desktop\Knight.sdf`)

 ##### Output File Format